RoxanneLeb/Habitat_Rarity/README.md

 # Paper1_global_forest
-Script used to compute the Habitat Similarity metric (HS), process species data and statistical analysis
+Script used to compute the Habitat Similarity metric (HS), process species data and statistical analysis.

 **Composed of five folders:**